Find Affordable College Courses

 5 Yearly Graduations

 The most popular school in the United States for pharmacy administration and pharmacy policy and regulatory affairs students seekinga doctor's degree is University of Southern California.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in pharmacy administration and pharmacy policy and regulatory affairs from USC.
-Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.
+Roughly 46,200 attend the school each year.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in pharmacy administration and pharmacy policy and regulatory affairs from USC.
+Of these students, 33% were women and 33% were members of underrepresented racial-ethnic groups.

 3 Yearly Graduations

 University of Arkansas for Medical Sciences is the 2nd most popular school in the nation for students seeking a doctor's degree in pharmacy administration and pharmacy policy and regulatory affairs.
-The average in-state tuition for full-time undergraduates is $6,708 per year, while in-state graduate students, on average, pay $7,934 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to pharmacy administration and pharmacy policy and regulatory affairs majors at UAMS.
+The average in-state tuition for full-time undergraduates is $7,176 per year, while in-state graduate students, on average, pay $10,694 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in pharmacy administration and pharmacy policy and regulatory affairs from UAMS.

 Below are some popular majors that are similar to pharmacy administration and pharmacy policy and regulatory affairs that offer doctor’s degrees.